artemshar/keepdev/src/content/legal/privacy.md

 date: "05/13/2024"
 ---

-We do not collect any information about users
+I don't collect any information about users